univention/container-ldap/helm/ldap-notifier/README.md

 null
 </pre>
 </td>
 			<td>Mapping of volumes to the volume claim names to use.
 Those have to match the volumes of the "ldap-server".
-Example claims:   shared-data: "shared-data-ldap-server-0"   shared-run: "shared-run-ldap-server-0"</td>
+Default: claims:   shared-data: "shared-data-ldap-server-0"   shared-run: "shared-run-ldap-server-0"</td>
 		</tr>
 	</tbody>
 </table>